Responsibly sourced fish

-Filet-O-Fish is one of our best-loved menu items, and the McDonald’s Fisheries Sustainability Standard guides all our global purchases of wild-caught fish to ensure that McDonald’s only sources from sustainable fisheries.
+Filet-O-Fish is one of our best-loved menu items, and the McDonald’s Sustainable Fisheries Standard guides all our purchases to ensure that McDonald’s sources from sustainably managed fisheries.

 Why it matters

 We agree with the Marine Stewardship Council (MSC) that healthy oceans are essential for thriving marine ecosystems, livelihoods and economies.
-It’s why we’ve made a commitment to source 100% of our wild-caught fish from verified sustainable sources by 2020.
+This is why our goal is to source 100% of our wild-caught fish from verified sustainable sources by 2020.

 Sustainably managed fisheries are those that maintain healthy fish stocks, minimize the impact of fishing on ecosystems and manage the seas, oceans and fisheries responsibly.
 We fully support global efforts to restore depleted fish stocks, improve fishery management and conserve marine environments.